 - Benefits for both the local community and the proponent may be identified through two-way flow of information between the community and proponents.

-For new lease or licence applications Section 35A(1) or 53(2) of the Mining Act 1971 requires the Minister for Mineral Resources to publish a notice in a newspaper inviting the public to make written submissions concerning the proposal.
+For new lease or licence applications Section 35A(1) or 53(2) of the Mining Act 1971 requires the Minister for Energy and Mining to publish a notice in a newspaper inviting the public to make written submissions concerning the proposal.